Our Year 1 Class

 As you are aware reading is high priority for us in school, particularly in Year 1, as this is the crucial time in which your child will become an independent and fluent reader!
 Please make sure you read 5 times a week with your child at home.

 We change reading books once a week on a Thursday.
-The children will be given either the RWI book read in school that week or the one read the previous week and either a non-fiction book or another related story from the same level, a picture of your child's books will then be put onto Seesaw.
-Remember to comment and date underneath this picture each time your child reads at home that week so that they can receive their reward of a reading ruby, once they have earned 15 they will receive a token for the reading shop.
+The children will be given either the RWI book read in school that week or the one read the previous week and either a non-fiction book or another related story from the same level.
+Remember to fill in the reading diary with the name of the book, the pages you have read and any comments each time your child reads at home that week so that they can receive their reading stamp each week.

 It is really important that we see evidence of your child reading across the year and I love to watch and hear them reading at home, so please remember to upload videos as often as possible!